jinredhub/bamazon/README.md

-# bamazon
+# torefront-manager

-Amazon-like storefront using MySQL with node.js
+storefront management system using MySQL with node.js

 ### Prerequisites